shelleyolivia/learn-tutorials/secret/deploy-your-own-secret-nft.md

 # Instantiating the contract

 Similar to what you have seen before, we first got the `codeId` from the upload receipt and then defined the `initMsg` to instantiate the contract.
-In this case the initMsg is more complex that for a simple counter and allows us to configure the secret NFT to our liking.
+In this case the initMsg is more complex than for a simple counter and allows us to configure the secret NFT to our liking.

 Open up the `msg.rs` file within the `src` folder of the contract code.
 You will see two structs: `InitMsg` and `InitConfig` in there, which describe the settings object we can pass to our contract on initialization.
 For most values a sensible default is predefined, giving the most privacy-preserving behavior.